 In the normal course of business, the Company enters into various purchase commitments primarily related to material and service agreements, laboratory supplies and software.
-At June 30, 2022, the Company's total future payments under noncancellable unconditional purchase commitments having a remaining term of over one year were \$28.4 million.
+At September 30, 2022, the Company's total future payments under noncancellable unconditional purchase commitments having a remaining term of over one year were \$8.9 million.
+The Company enters into contracts with suppliers to purchase materials needed for diagnostic testing.
+These contracts generally do not require multiple-year purchase commitments.